rpeszek/my-blogs/posts/2022-10-20-empirical-programming.md

 prop xs = length xs == length lefts + length rights where (lefts, rights) = partitionSecondEithers xs
 ```
-(no need for QuickCheck randomness here).
+(no need for QuickCheck randomness here, paper and pencil is all you need[^pencil]).
+As this example shows, formal properties do not need to be complex or advanced.
-A great exercise is to think about what can you do to "incorrectly" implement the above function.
+A great exercise is to think about what could you do to "incorrectly" implement the above function.
 _side_note_end

-FP is a hybrid containing both empirical and formal.
+FP is a hybrid containing both empirical and formal. ...
+But I got sidetracked a bit.
+Let's finally get to my main topic: the human aspect.

+[^pencil]: Arguably paper and pencil do not maintain well, but still...

 ## Pragmatists and theorists

-Let's start thinking about the human aspect.
 I am using terms _theorist_ and _pragmatist_ somewhat colloquially, but the meaning is close to how the terms are used elsewhere.

 If you listen to a functional programmer talk, you are likely to hear these terms: "reasoning about code", "principled computation", "computation laws", "correctness by design", "type safety".
 These people are likely to study things like lambda calculi, operational semantics, category theory, type theory...
 All these things come with formal proofs and could result in a very specific mental training.  _To this group programming is more of a deductive process._